AdobeDocs/learning-manager.en/help/migrated/custom-domain.md

 As a pre-requisite, a customer must own a domain name and purchase the domain from a provider.

 As an example, let us consider that a customer owns a fictitious domain, **acme.com**.
-The customer wishes Captivate Prime content to be served from **learning.acme.com**.
+The customer wishes Learning Manager content to be served from **learning.acme.com**.

 Follow the steps below to set up a custom domain.

 1. The customer has to **add three CNAME** records in the domain:

-   * **learning.acme.com:** ALB public endpoint of Captivate Prime shared by Adobe
+   * **learning.acme.com:** ALB public endpoint of Learning Manager shared by Adobe
    * **lrs.learning.acme.com:** ALB public endpoint pointed by learning.acme.com
    * **cdn.learning.acme.com:** CDN endpoint shared by Adobe